mathieuboudreau/matlab_tests/README.md

 ### Run all tests

-Running all tests is a time consuming and processor-intensive process.
-On a stock MacBook pro, this can take up to 20 minutes.
-You should only need to do this after a fresh install of the software, after updating your MATLAB version, or if an unknown error occurred during your workflow.

 To run all tests, from MATLAB (assuming you are already in the qMTLab_Tab1s directory), go to the 'test' subfolder

 `cd test/`